ibmresilient/resilient-community-apps/fn_aws_guardduty/README.md

   You may wish to recommend a new incident tab.
   You should save a screenshot "custom_layouts.png" in the doc/screenshots directory and reference it here -->
-* Import the Data Tables and Custom Fields like the screenshot below:
+Import the Data Tables and Custom Fields as shown in the screenshot below.

-Configure the Incident Details tab layout to display the AWS GuardDuty information:
+Configure the Incident Details tab layout to display the AWS GuardDuty information as follows:
 1. Navigate to the ‘Customization Settings’ and select the Layouts tab.
 2. Click on ‘Incident Tabs’.
 3. Create new heading 'AWS GuardDuty Properties' in the Details tab.